zhenjia2017/EXAQT/README.md

 The code structure is as follows:

-- NERD
+- NERD for question entities
     - `get_seed_entity_elq.py` to get seed entity from ELQ and entity linking results.
-    - To run the program, please find the usage of ELQ from the following [link](https://github.com/facebookresearch/BLINK/tree/master/elq), and download the pretrained models, indices, and entity embeddings for running ELQ.
+    - To run the program, please find the usage of [ELQ](https://github.com/facebookresearch/BLINK/tree/master/elq), and download the pretrained models, indices, and entity embeddings for running ELQ.
     - `get_seed_entity_tagme.py` to get seed entity from TagMe and entity linking results.

-- Computing compact subgraph
+- Apply the fine-tuned BERT model as classifer
-    - `relevant_fact_selection_model.py` to score facts using the pre-trained fine-tune BERT model.
+    - `relevant_fact_selection_model.py` to score facts and sort them in descending order of a question relevance likelihood.

+- Compute compact subgraph
 	- `get_compact_subgraph.py` to compute GST and complete it.
 	- `get_GST.py` is a collection of functions for GST algorithm.
 	- `engine.py` to fine-tune bert model.

-- Augmenting subgraphs with temporal facts
+- Augment subgraphs with temporal facts
-    - `temporal_fact_selection_model.py` to score temporal facts using the pre-trained fine-tune BERT model.
+    - `temporal_fact_selection_model.py` to score temporal facts and sort them in descending order of a question relevance likelihood.

-- Predicting answers with R-GCN
+- Predict answers with R-GCN
-	- `step1_get_relational_graph.py` to generate relational graph.
+	- `step1_get_relational_graph.py` to create relational graphs.
-	- `step2_get_dictionary.py` to create dictionaries including words, entities, relations, categories, signals, temporal facts, etc.
+	- `step2_get_dictionary.py` to generate dictionaries including words, entities, relations, categories, signals, temporal facts, etc.
 	- `step3_get_pretrained_embedding.py` to generate pretrained embeddings for words, entities, relations, temporal facts, etc.
     - `step4_train_eva_rgcn.py` to train R-GCN model and evaluate the model on test dataset.
     - `model.py` is a R-GCN model class in answer prediction.